TierTheTora/game-of-life/README.md

  - exit / quit       : Quit the program
  - stat              : Get board info
  - step \<int\>        : Step a given amount of generations
+ - clear             : Clear the board
+ - fill              : Fill the board with alive cells
 ## Rules
 1. Any live cell with fewer than two live neighbours dies, as if caused by underpopulation.
 2. Any live cell with two or three live neighbours lives on to the next generation.